DorimUwU2806/3arthh4ck-public-config/README.md

 # config
-here is all my public config i found
+here is all my public config i found. enjoy!!!